Macedovin/FoodExplorer_API/README.md

 	**ATTENTION**:

-	> As security, encrypt Administrator password, is advised, using the tool of your choice (MD5HASH can be the one).
-Save it for security and future accesses.
+	> As a security, it is advisable to encrypt the admin password, using the tool of your choice (might be MD5HASH).
+Save it for security and future access.

-	> All users created without "roles" sended within request will be assigned as _"default users"_.
+	> All users created without "roles" sended within request will be assigned as "__*users/ default *__".

 	**Requests**